Archives

 The first part of this course will introduce the students to iconography, offering a basic understanding of how and why an icon is written.
 After this, the hands-on part will commence.
 A balance between theoretical inputs and hands-on practice will be kept throughout the course in a manner that students can experiment with various processes and techniques whilst writing their own icons.
 This is a simulation of the actual icon writing process and therefore some material that is normally used will be substituted with alternatives to allow participants to get a feel of the process in a concise period.
 Students will be encouraged to reflect on the spiritual aspect of the icon writing process originating in Eastern traditions, and upon completion of the writing and relevant catechesis, there will be the opportunity for blessing of the work.
 Materials will be provided to all attending.

-• Adults interested in icon writing as both a form of art and spiritual experience.
-Priority will be given to young adults under the age of 40.
+Individuals interested in icon writing as both a form of art and spiritual experience.

 Target Audience Age: 18+